Updated: February 2020

 - A person’s right to privacy in their household is a core part of the Constitution, and as such, they should be allowed to use marijuana in their home if they choose.

-- It is not a criminal offence to be in possession of marijuana in a private dwelling, although the amount of weed in a person’s possession is likely to be capped in laws to follow.
+- It is not a criminal offence to be in possession of marijuana in a private dwelling, although the amount of weed in a person’s possession is likely to be capped to a maximum of 600g if the current laws are passed.

-- This ruling does mean that people are free to grow and sell dagga – it is strictly for private and personal use only.
+- This ruling does mean that people are free to grow dagga – however, it is strictly for private and personal use only.

 - The possession or use of cannabis in the workplace is still illegal.
 Employees who arrive at work high can be disciplined in line with a company’s code of conduct.